US Silver Dollars

 Frontier Silver, the Comstock Lode & the Most Prized Mint Mark in Numismatics

-Among all silver dollars, those bearing the CC mint mark from the Carson City Mint hold a special prestige that no other issue can match.
-Operated from 1870 to 1893 in Carson City, Nevada — just miles from the Comstock Lode silver deposits that were reshaping American wealth — the mint was established specifically to convert regional silver into coinage without the cost and delay of shipping raw metal east to Philadelphia.
-Its location at the heart of the frontier West gives every coin it struck a provenance unlike anything produced at the older established mints of the East Coast.
+Among all US silver dollars, those bearing the CC mint mark from the Carson City Mint hold a special prestige that no other issue can match.
+Operated from 1870 to 1893 in Carson City, Nevada — just miles from the Comstock Lode silver deposits — the mint was established specifically to convert regional silver into coinage.
+Carson City Morgan dollars were produced in relatively modest quantities compared to Philadelphia issues, and many circulated heavily in Nevada mining towns and frontier commerce before being spent into near-oblivion.
+The combination of lower original mintages, high circulation rates, and the romance of the frontier West has made CC Morgans the most universally prized subset of the entire Morgan dollar series.

 U.S. Silver Dollar Mint Marks at a Glance